Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Estimation of Invasion Regions from Lyapunov Exponents: Examples

 \section{Estimation of Invasion Regions from Lyapunov Exponents: Examples}

-With $R=0$, the invasion matrices are lower triangular for both ploidies, so the top Lyapunov exponent equals the larger of the two diagonal log–growth rates.
-Fix $u_1\in(0,1)$ and a rare modifier allele $M_2$ with i.i.d.\ mutation rates $u_{2,t}\in[0,L]$ ($L\le1$), mean $u_2$ and variance $\sigma^2$.
+At complete linkage ($R=0$), the per-generation invasion matrices are lower triangular for both ploidies.
+Consequently, the top Lyapunov exponent equals the larger of the two diagonal log–growth rates.
+Fix a resident mutation rate $u_1\in(0,1)$ and a rare modifier allele $M_2$ associated with i.i.d.\ mutation rates $u_{2,t}\in[0,L]$ ($L\le1$), with mean $u_2$ and variance $\sigma^2$.
 Then

 where